m-hahn/RRLCS/model/compute_surprisal/README.md

 The workflow is as follows:

 * Install [Pytorch](https://pytorch.org/) and [Huggingface transformers](https://huggingface.co/docs/transformers/index).
 We developed the code under older versions, but have recently tested the model using Pytorch 1.12.1 and transformers 4.23.0.
 The code will assume that a GPU is available.
 * Download appropriate models [from Zenodo](https://zenodo.org/record/6602698).
 Models are provided in zip files by deletion rates; the parameter `delta` as described in the paper should be converted into the deletion rate 1-delta/20.
+Data for the relevant models is collected in the TSV files in [this directory](logsByScript).
 * Within the script, replace `calibrationSentences` with the sentences of interest.
 Currently, this list consists of the fillers.
 * In the same script, replace `<<OUTPUT_PATH>>` with the correct path for storing the output.
 * Create symlinks at `CODEBOOKS_MEMORY` to the path where you stored the models; and at `CODEBOOKS` to the path where you stored the inference networks.